 - Multiple miscarriages

 - Genetic variant 677 and 1298, which the numbers refer to their location on the gene.

-MTHFR Therapy Testing Techniques
+MTHFR Testing Techniques

 Luckily, with a simple blood test, you can find out if you have the MTHFR mutation.
 Whether your family has a history or not, individuals can discover if they harbor this common genetic variant, which causes abnormal absorption of folate.
 Folate is responsible for cell growth, utilization of proteins, and red blood cell maturation.
 There are over 50 variations, but only a select few are of concern.
 As the person ages, undiagnosed cases of MTHFR can become much worse, so it is important to get tested early and practice prevention.

-Using other forms of functional medicine as our guide, the Salerno Center for Complementary Medicine offers unique, customizable IV therapy vitamins for MTHFR, which include metholated folate, glutathione, and other important nutrients for remethylation.
+Using other forms of functional medicine as our guide, the Salerno Center for Complementary Medicine offers unique, customizable IV therapy vitamins for MTHFR, which include methylated folate, glutathione, and other important nutrients for remethylation.
 Depending on the treatment plan and personal needs, this broad spectrum IV mixture can be administered once or twice a week for several months at a time for convenient, absorbable, targeted care.

 Besides MTHFR testing, other areas of evaluation include metal toxicity, thyroid, vitamin D, adrenals, environmental/food sensitivity panels, organic acids, and viral antibodies.

-MTHFR Therapy Diet & Lifestyle Changes
+MTHFR Treatment - Diet & Lifestyle Changes

 - Eat organic, unrefined food, low sugar foods.